ghostfolio/ghostfolio/README.md

   </p>
 </div>

 **Ghostfolio** is an open source wealth management software built with web technology.
 The application empowers busy people to keep track of stocks, ETFs or cryptocurrencies and make solid, data-driven investment decisions.
+The software is designed for personal use in continuous operation.

 <div align="center" style="margin-top: 1rem; margin-bottom: 1rem;">
   <a href="https://www.youtube.com/watch?v=yY6ObSQVJZk">